Complete algebraic vector fields on affine surfaces: -fibrations

 \bproof The first statement can be found, say, in \cite[Lemma 2.11.2]{Miy}.
 For the second statement we contract all components of $\Gamma \ominus E_1$ that do not contain $E_2$ and vice versa.
+By abuse of notation denote the resulting graph by the same symbol $\Gamma$.
 Assume that $\Gamma \ominus \Gamma_0$ is still not empty and it does not contain linear $(-1)$-vertices.
 It is enough to show that this is impossible.